Transforming Southern California and the World

 The school’s facilities include four major buildings — Boelter Hall, Engineering-IV, Engineering-V and Engineering-VI.
 Recent renovations have added the Student Creativity Center — home to many of its student organizations, and the Innovation Laboratory — a makerspace for hands-on learning and creativity.

-The school is ranked No.1 public university (No. 2 in 2021 overall) for its online master’s program by U.S. News & World Report.
+The school is ranked No.1 as of 2023 for its online master’s program by U.S. News & World Report.

 To see what makes the UCLA Samueli School of Engineering so special, book a tour with one of our Engineering Ambassadors on campus, and download our Viewbook.